tjvantoll/articles/hackster/kid-tracker/article.md

 ### Swan

-The embedded Feather-compatible device I used with the Notecarrier AF was the [Swan](https://blues.io/products/swan/).
+The Notecarrier makes it easy to attach a Feather-compatible MCU, and the MCU I used was the [Swan](https://blues.io/products/swan/).
 The Swan can drive just about any IoT project, as it has a hefty 640KB of RAM, is expandable to 55 pins for access to additional I/O and buses, and has built-in support for C/C++, Arduino, and CircuitPython.

 ![](swan.jpg)

-For my purposes the Swan runs the code I use to interface with the Notecard.
+In this project the Swan runs the code I use to interface with the Notecard, which we’ll walk through in detail later in this article.

 ### Putting it all together